-Hicksville Trailer Palace is essentially a kitsch desert playground where adults run wide.
+Hicksville Trailer Palace is essentially a kitsch desert playground where adults run wild.

 How to Get to Hicksville